top of page

 The Fund was established on the passing of Dr. Greenblatt in 1988 and is managed by her family.
 Contributions to the Fund are tax-deductible, as the US Internal Revenue Service has designated it a 501c(3) organization.

-The Marian Greenblatt Fund is supporting breast cancer research at Suburban and Sibley Hospitals, whose recent affiliation with Johns Hopkins University permits the Fund to play a small role in advancing the world-class efforts of the premier Medical School in the United States.
+The Marian Greenblatt Fund is supporting breast cancer treatment at Inova and Suburban Hospitals, in Fairfax VA and Bethesda MD, respectively.
+Suburban’s affiliation with Johns Hopkins University permits the Fund to play a small role in advancing the world-class efforts of the premier Medical School in the United States.
+Inova has a strong and growing effort to screen and treat cancer patients in Northern Virginia.
+In the past, the Fund has supported breast cancer research at Sibley Hospital in Washington, DC.

 The Fund is not currently accepting nominations for Montgomery County Teachers of the Year.
 Click HERE to be redirected to the MCPS Techer of the Year Application website.

-The Fund is currently supporting breast cancer research led by Karen L. Smith, M.D., M.P.H., a medical oncologist specializing in breast cancer at the Johns Hopkins Kimmel Cancer Center at Sibley Memorial Hospital and assistant professor of oncology at the Johns Hopkins University School of Medicine.
-Dr. Smith uses philanthropic funds to open new multi-site clinical trials at Sibley, to support the cancer research infrastructure through new equipment and technology, and to enhance the patient experience through Quality Improvement initiatives.
-Quality Improvement initiatives include a multidisciplinary clinic for women living with metastatic disease, evaluating new strategies to enhance wellness in these patients, and a second multidisciplinary clinic for elderly women with early breast cancer.
+In 2022, the Fund provided support to breast cancer research led by Karen L. Smith, M.D., M.P.H., a medical oncologist specializing in breast cancer at the Johns Hopkins Kimmel Cancer Center at Sibley Memorial Hospital and assistant professor of oncology at the Johns Hopkins University School of Medicine.
 Dr. Smith's research primarily focuses on patient-reported outcomes and reducing toxicities of cancer therapy.
 She is interested in improving the lives of all patients facing breast cancer but has a special focus on those living with metastatic disease, those diagnosed at a young age, and those at risk for recurrence of hormone-receptor positive disease.
-Dr. Smith and her team are participating in a wave of innovation to bring the best quality cancer care to our community.

 Jones/Greenblatt Drone Scholarship